MerapiPanel/MerapiPanel/README.md

 4. Community: Join our community on the discussion board to connect with other developers, share insights, and ask questions.

 ## Contributing
 We welcome contributions from the community!
-To contribute to Merapi Panel, follow these steps:
+To contribute to MerapiQu, follow these steps:

 Fork the repository and create a new branch for your feature or bug fix.